c08oprkiua/Miiverse-API-documentation/API_headers.md

-# Headers
+# About Headers

-The Miiverse API uses HTTP GET and HTTP POST, and always sends two headers: a service token, and a param pack.
+Every request sent to the API includes two headers: a service token, and a param pack.
+These are essential to the API processing requests and cannot be omitted.

-## `x-nintendo-parampack`
+# `x-nintendo-parampack`

 The param pack is a base64 encoded structure of data that is sent with every request, containing various bits of information that the server can use, such as the title id being requested from (ie. the currently running game), the language the user expects, etc.